Press enter or spacebar to select a desired language.

 As an educator, historian, and civic leader Miss Hall received many awards and certificates.
 Among them are service awards from the National Sorority of Phi Delta Kappa, Inc., the Links, Inc., Kids’ First Now!, the Second Baptist Church, Wayne, PA., and the National Association of Negro Business and Professional Women’s Clubs, Inc. Other recognitions included the Commonwealth of Pennsylvania, the House of Representatives Citation, and an award from the Pennsylvania Abolition Society.
 On her 98th birthday, a park was dedicated in her name in Mt.
 Pleasant.
 Additionally, the West Chester University (her alma mater) maintains a scholarship fund in her honor.

-The Edison Room
+The Edison Space

 The collection first arrived in 1971 and was loaned to Eastern University by the Edison Foundation, Lake Lenape, NJ.
 Charles Edison, former governor of New Jersey was instrumental in Eastern’s acquisition of this collection.
 Artifacts include photographs of Edison in his workshop, original hand written notes and drawings by Edison on the walls, the first 100 volt electric fan on display behind glass along with an Edison cylinder phonograph record with case, rock drillings with notes, a still photo from the first ever motion picture "The Great Train Robbery," and more.